High-Performance & Energy-Efficient

 A Strong Business Case for Sustainability

 In 2005, Navarro Lowrey launched its Navarro Lowrey EcoPlex® Project brand, dedicated to constructing high-performance, energy-efficient, office buildings and residences that provide healthier indoor environments while significantly reducing a building's negative impact on the environment.

 The Navarro Lowrey, Inc. flagship property is EcoPlex® at Centrepark West, a four-story, 100,000-square-foot Class "A", high performance, LEED® Gold Certified office building with adjacent garage located minutes from Palm Beach International Airport and I-95 at Centrepark West in West Palm Beach.
 The project was awarded a LEED® Gold Certification from the U.S. Green Building Council, the first in West Palm Beach and only the second speculative office building in South Florida to achieve this distinction.

 The Company has completed development of 306 Legacy Trail, the first Navarro Lowrey EcoPlex® Residence and the first to achieve LEED® Gold certification in the Vail Valley.
-Additionally, Navarro Lowrey obtained LEED® Certification for Existing Buildings for Brookside Park, a former Class "A" office building located along the Eagle River in Avon, Colorado which was consequently converted to 16 luxury residential lofts.
+Additionally, Navarro Lowrey obtained LEED® Certification for Existing Buildings for Brookside Park, a former Class "A" office building located along the Eagle River in Avon, Colorado which was subsequently converted to 16 luxury residential lofts.
+Most recently, 185 Banyan Boulevard, a two-story mixed-use building that is a component of Navarro Lowrey's Flagler Banyan Square project, achieved Green Globes® certification from The Green Building Initiative.

 Navarro Lowrey EcoPlex® Projects reward users with a healthier workplace, maximum energy efficiency, minimal environmental impact, significant cost savings and increased productivity.